CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Methodology

-\minisection{Composed Syntax Graph} A composed syntax graph composes the data flow graph and the control flow graph with the read-write flow existing in the code blocks.
+\minisection{\textbf{Composed Syntax Graph}} A composed syntax graph composes the data flow graph and the control flow graph with the read-write flow existing in the code blocks.
 An illustration of the extracted composed syntax graph is displayed in Figure~\ref{fig:graph}.
 Different edge types along with their concrete names are given in colors.
 As for the node names, the middle figure displays the concrete types of nodes (operands) and the right figure displays the properties of nodes.

-After obtaining the composed syntax graphs for code blocks in the retrieval pool, we use them for retrieval enhancement, where both the semantic level and the logic level information are preserved.
+An illustration of the composed graphical view is in Figure~\ref{fig:graph}.
+After obtaining the composed syntax graphs, we use them to inform the LLMs to bridge the gap between NL and PLs, where both the semantic level and the logic level information are preserved.